hphelion/documentation/devplatform/stackato/admin/best-practices/index.html.md

     0 3 * * * su - helion /bin/bash -c '/home/helion/bin/kato data export --cluster /mnt/nas/helion-backup.tgz'

-This runs `kato data export --cluster` every morning at 3AM as `root` using the `helion`{.docutils .literal} user's login environment (required) and saves a .tgz file to a mounted external filesystem.
+This runs `kato data export --cluster` every morning at 3AM as `root` using the `helion` user's login environment (required) and saves a .tgz file to a mounted external filesystem.

-Scheduled (non-interactive) backups using the `kato export`{.docutils .literal} command will need to be run by `root` as some shell operations performed in the export require `sudo`{.docutils .literal} when run interactively.
+Scheduled (non-interactive) backups using the `kato export` command will need to be run by `root` as some shell operations performed in the export require `sudo` when run interactively.
 For clusters, passwordless [SSH key authentication](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring#disable-password-authentication) between the Core node and all other nodes will also need to be set up.
 The command should be run on the node hosting the 'filesystem' role, as